scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 ### platform.getStakingAssetID

 Retrieve an assetID for a subnet's staking asset.
+Currently this always returns the Primary Network's staking assetID.

 #### Signature